devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 Slicing in NumPy provides an efficient way to access and manipulate subsets of data within arrays.
 This capability is essential for data analysis and scientific computing tasks where working with large datasets is common.
 Understanding how to effectively slice arrays can greatly enhance your ability to work with numerical data in Python.

-## 8) Describe the process of matrix multiplication using NumPy.
-Provide an example where you multiply two matrices and explain each step.
+## <mark> 8) Describe the process of matrix multiplication using NumPy.
+Provide an example where you multiply two matrices and explain each step. </mark>

 #### Matrix Multiplication Using NumPy